jamesknelson/govern/README.md

 ### `createController(component, initialProps)`

 Unlike React components, Govern components can be instantiated manually.
-You won't often need to do this, but the option is there.
+You won't often need to to this, but the option is there.

 To instantiate a Govern component, you use the `createController` method.
 This returns a **Controller** object; i.e. an object that wraps your component instance, and can be used to interact with your component instance.